A Friend in the Islands

 Hawaii Style Candle Unity Ceremony

 The Hawaii Style Unity Ceremony adds a Hawaii flare to the traditional unity candle tradition.
 The unity candle ceremony is done to symbolize the joining of the wedding couple or the joining of their families.
-The Hawaiian style unity ceremony uses two separate taper candle sticks and one candle in a real coconut shell , bamboo or a tiki style table candle.
+The Hawaiian style unity ceremony uses two separate basic candle sticks and one candle in a real coconut shell or bamboo.
 Below are a few examples of what the wedding officiate can for the unity ceremony:

 Today, (insert wedding couple's names) you are making a commitment of your eternal Aloha for one another.
 As you each hold your candle the two distinct flames represent your lives to this moment; individual and unique.
 As you light the (coconut shell or bamboo) Unity candle together, your two flames join together as one and shine bright just as your lives are about to.
 May the brightness of the flame shine throughout your lives as well as give you courage and reassurance in your eternal Aloha for one another.
 We now extinguish the two separate flames as you are forever united as one in eternal Aloha.